Software-Applications/restaurant-analysis-py/README.md

 This is a course project for nyu-info-2335-201905 at Stern School of Business

 I have built this data exploration tool using sample data from Yelp.
-It helps potential investors analyze customer dining preferences so that they can make wise investment decisions when setting up new restaurants in New York City.
+It helps potential investors analyze customer food preferences so that they can make wise investment decisions when setting up new restaurants in New York City.
+It also helps food lovers learn about non-native cusines before they can try and judge themselves.

 ## Functionality
 This tool can do the following